UxxUnet/UxxUnet.github.io/index.md

 ## About me

-Around the beginning of 2018, I decide to devote myself into bioinformation & biostatistics after quiting from a biochemistry Ph.D program.
+Around the beginning of 2018, I decided to devote myself into bioinformation & biostatistics after quiting from a biochemistry Ph.D program.
 As a newbie into bioinformation & biostatistics, I open a blog to record my growth.

 ## About the blog